graywen24/percona-clustercheck/README.md

 First, create a clustercheckuser that will be doing the checks.

     mysql> GRANT PROCESS ON *.* TO 'clustercheckuser'@'localhost' IDENTIFIED BY 'clustercheckpassword!'
+    ##not recommand in PROD but for test
+    GRANT ALL PRIVILEGES ON *.* TO 'clustercheckuser'@'%' IDENTIFIED BY 'clustercheckpassword!'
+WITH GRANT OPTION;

 Then, you can execute the script.
 In case of a synced node: